 Last week, Sofija came home with a blank turkey feather that she was to decorate, using her own unique talents, for their classroom door.
 She disappeared into the basement and came up a little while later with a gorgeous feather that I was amazed at!

 And, she did it all with tape!
 So…this blogging mama decided that I would take advantage of my child’s creativity and write up a little how-to with an emphasis on the awesome fine motor benefits that this sticky medium can provide!
+Check out this fun turkey feather art!

 Remember to use those super fingers!
 Tracing is a fantastic way to encourage bilateral coordination!